The Story Behind the Ring

 Unfortunately this has proven to be difficult.
 We're pretty picky about the antler we use in our rings and each one goes through a process to make the ring as strong as possible.
 So, we are not able to use antlers from our customers.

 We're all about simplicity in design.
 To us, that's elegance.
-We added a gold inlay to this wooden ring to take it a notch higher, and to give it some refinement and class.
+We added a two metal inlays to this wooden ring to take it a notch higher, and to give it some refinement and class.
 The balance of rusticity and Main street appeal make this a great ring for formal or flannel.